LucaMalavolta/PyORBIT/docs/index.md

 - Textual output is now also saved as dictionaries in the corresponding *dictionaries* folder.

+- I fixed some inconsistencies with package requirements.

 - A small bug (one letter!) in `10.6.4` was causing pyorbit_results to quit abruptly after computing the autocorrelation function.
 The bug has been fixed.

 :::